YingyiLiu/FinGreen3D/README.md

 CALL FINGREEN3D(R,ZF,ZP,V,WVN,NK,H,GRN,TAG)

-Note that the input & output parameters should keep the corret form as described in the accompanying ECM paper:
+Note that the input & output parameters should keep the correct form as described in the accompanying ECM paper:

 Yingyi Liu et al. A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions.
 Energy Conversion and management, 2018.